 Massage can be thought of as a luxury.
 In fact regular massage can go much further than this and actually improve overall health.
 It does this by combating the chronic effects of stress, by providing an opportunity for deep relaxation and revitalisation.
 By relaxing the body, massage can relieve stiffness, soreness and tension.
 Taut, painful muscles can be loosened and relaxed, greater freedom felt in the joints and the circulation stimulated.

-Olivia has been practising since gaining a Diploma in Therapeutic Massage at the College of Holistic Medicine in 1987.
-Additionally, for 12 years she provided Therapeutic Massage for Clients of the Meirionnydd Mental Health Team.
+Olivia has had over 30 years’ experience helping people with a range of painful conditions since gaining a Diploma in Therapeutic Massage at the College of Holistic Medicine in 1987.